 I have also completed a considerable amount of work on setting up and organising new sixth forms.
 In addition to this range of experience I also have a BA, MA and the NPQH.
 I have thoroughly enjoyed my time in school and I enjoy using the experience I have gained to work much more widely across a larger range of schools in all sectors and phases in Leicestershire.

 I also enjoy being a governor at Church Hill C of E Junior School.
 I feel very proud and privileged to be part of the governing body.

-Manisha Sudera- Assistant Headteacher
+Manisha Sudera- Deputy Headteacher

 Hello!
-I am the Assistant Headteacher at Church Hill C of E Junior School and have been on the Governing Body for the last 5 years.
+I am the Deputy Headteacher at Church Hill C of E Junior School and have been on the Governing Body for the last 5 years.
 My main areas of responsibility within the school are Safeguarding, Teaching & Learning, Curriculum, Assessment, Pupil Premium and the line management of staff.
 Prior to joining as Assistant Headteacher, I worked as a Senior Leader in a large primary school in Stamford where I became accredited as a Specialist Leader in Education for Maths, Curriculum and Assessment.
 This allows me to work across schools to drive improvements in education- something I am very passionate about across our local community and beyond.
 I have recently completed my qualification in Headship which I am extremely proud of.

 It has been a privilege and hugely rewarding to work with governors at Church Hill over the years to continuously improve the school.
 On the governing body, I am responsible for sharing key information about my areas of responsibility within the school, allowing governors to ask key questions to further improve the systems in place on a more strategic level.